The Minaret, the Market, and the Motorcycle: Three Days in Kampala

 The first thing you notice about Kampala is the sound.
 Not one sound — a wall of them.
 Engines revving, horns blaring in patterns that might be language, gospel music from a speaker wired to a car battery on the sidewalk, and somewhere underneath all of it, the clatter of a chapati being slapped flat on a griddle.

-I was supposed to be in transit.
-Kampala was a waypoint, two nights before the charter flight to Bwindi and the gorillas.
-That was the plan.
+Plenty of travelers treat Kampala as a waypoint — two nights before the charter flight to Bwindi and the gorillas.
+That's the plan, anyway.

 Plans are adorable in Kampala.